xwmx/nb/README.md

 [example:789] Demo Title
 ```

-For more information about searching tags, see
+For more information about full-text search, see
 [Search](#-search) and [`nb search`](#search).
 For more information
 about browsing, see [Browsing](#-browsing) and [`nb browse`](#browse).